 AB 7 (Daylight saving time): This bill sets California on Daylight Saving Time year-round pending on the waiver granted by the federal government.

-AB 8 (Pupil health: mental health professionals): This bill requires at least one mental health professional on all K-12 schools and establish a ratio of one mental health professional per every 400 students with flexibility to smaller schools with less than 400 students.
+AB 8 (Pupil health: mental health professionals): This bill requires at least one mental health professional at all K-12 schools and establishes a ratio of one mental health professional per every 400 students with flexibility to smaller schools with less than 400 students.
 Early intervention and prevention mental health services are crucial and schools have been identified as the optimal place to reach students.